davsav16/chat-app/README.md

 ## I created this chat app by following a tutorial to teach myself how to use Chat Engine and react to create a fully functioning chat app.
 This app challenged me as I had to learn different ways of using state.

 ## Usage
 To use this app you will need login as one of the users that I have already created or you can clone the repository and then go to https://chatengine.io/ and create your own project with your own users and admin.
-It is really easy to do and quite usefull.
+It is really easy to do and quite useful.

 ## Tools used:
 Axios